uviclibraries/tidy-data/index.md

 [Tidy Data](https://www.jstatsoft.org/article/view/v059i10) is data that is stored and formatted in a way that facilitates data analysis.

 Do you collect or manage quantitative data, but struggle with how to structure your tables?
-The principles of “tidy data” are a standard way to organize the values within a dataset.1 By keeping your data tidy, you can spend less time on wrangling data, and more time getting the answers you need!
+The principles of “tidy data” are a standard way to organize the values within a dataset.
+By keeping your data tidy, you can spend less time on wrangling data, and more time getting the answers you need!

 This workshop provides participants with a framework to recognize and tidy messy data, and some practical skills in Microsoft Excel, Microsoft Power Query, and OpenRefine to enable data collection in a tidy format, so that analysis is possible!